 7. Cold Weather Running Accessories

 Any exposed skin is at risk for frostbite during winter runs.
 Protect yourself (and stay comfortable) by ensuring that you cover your ears, neck, and hands.
 Gloves or mittens (or both layered) will keep your hands warm.
-A neckwear piece/gaiter not only keeps your neck warm; it can also be pulled up over your mouth to humidity the cold, dry air.
+A neckwear piece/gaiter not only keeps your neck warm; it can also be pulled up over your mouth to humidify the cold, dry air.
 A hat or ear warmer keeps your head warm.

 My tried and true pieces (which have lasted several winters with no sign of wear):